Kirby Lee

 A home funeral allows families to care for their loved one after death in the comfort and intimacy of their own home.
 This practice honors the natural rhythms of grief, providing time and space for meaningful rituals, personal farewells, and community support.

-I collaborate with families and licensed funeral directors to ensure that all legal requirements are met while preserving the family's autonomy in creating a personalized and meaningful farewell.
+I collaborate with families and licensed funeral directors to preserve the family's autonomy in creating a personalized and meaningful farewell.

 Whether you're interested in a quiet vigil, a ceremony that reflects your loved one's values, or guidance through the legal processes, I offer support to help you navigate this sacred time with intention and care.

-I have always been a caregiver, and over the past five years, my path has led me to supporting people at the end of their lives.
-During my time living in Central Mexico, I trained with a team of Life, Death, and Transition Doulas, where I discovered the possibilities beyond institutionalized end-of-life care.
+I have always been a “helper,” and my path has led me to supporting people at the end of their lives.
+During my 2 years living in Central Mexico, I trained with a team of Life, Death, and Transition Doulas through the Elisabeth Kübler-Ross Foundation, where I discovered the possibilities beyond institutionalized end-of-life care.
 I am deeply passionate about reclaiming death as a natural, family- and community-centered process—one that honors choice, autonomy, and empowerment for the dying person and their circle of care.
 I offer heart-centered, compassionate support to accompany the dying and care for their loved ones through the transition.

 "Death is our friend precisely because it brings us into absolute passionate presence with all that is here, all that is natural, all that is love."